 Time & Materials | Ongoing work | Hourly rates, material costs |

-Contractors save 3-4 hours weekly on invoice creation when they invest time in template setup.
+I save 3-4 hours weekly on invoice creation since investing time in template setup.
+That’s time I can now spend with my family instead of at my desk.

 Automated Payment Reminders

-Our payment reminders have increased on-time payments by 40%.
-The recommended reminder sequence works like this:
+My payment reminders have increased on-time payments by 40%.
+The reminder sequence I’ve found most effective works like this:

 - Pre-due Notifications: Friendly reminder 7 days before due date